 - Keep indoor and outdoor trash cans clean and sealed.

 - Check and seal around window frames and under doors.

 Massey Services offers additional homeowner tips for preventing pests around your home.
-Our Pest Prevention program will identify and eliminate the avenues and other unseen entry points pests use to gain access to your home.
+Our Pest Control program will identify and eliminate the avenues and other unseen entry points pests use to gain access to your home.